-Have you been looking for your Grandma's molasses cookies recipe?
+Have you been looking for your Grandma's molasses cookie recipe?
 You know, the one that's soft but chewy, rolled in sugar with crackly tops, and filled with that spicy fall flavor?
 Well, look no further!
-Here' the recipe to that old fashioned favorite and I'll even show you how to make it!
+Here's the recipe for that old-fashioned favorite, and I'll even show you how to make it!

 Jump to: